Rafflecopter/trout/README.md

 - Routes are just vectors - even ones created via strings.<br>
   Extend & compose them to your heart's content.
 - No keeping track of routes for you; no macros necessary.
-- Routes can be "nested" a la compojure's `context`

 [<img src="http://clojars.org/trout/latest-version.svg" height=34>](http://clojars.org/trout)